 STS-135 delivered supplies and equipment to provision the space station through 2012, and is the final mission of the American Space Shuttle program.
 Payload included the Multi-Purpose Logistics Module (MPLM) Raffaello and the Lightweight Multi-Purpose Carrier (LMC)Low Earth Orbit

 A new era of human spaceflight is set to begin as American astronauts once again launch on an American rocket from American soil.
 The Demo-2 mission is the second test flight of Crew Dragon, and the first flight with crew onboard.
 It will carry NASA astronauts Robert Behnken and Douglas Hurley to the International Space Station for an extended stay (the specific mission duration will be determined once on station based on the readiness of the next commercial crew launch).
 They will perform tests on Crew Dragon in addition to conducting research and other tasks with the space station crew.
 As the final flight test for SpaceX, this mission will validate the company’s crew transportation system, including the launch pad, rocket, spacecraft, and operational capabilities.
 This also will be the first time NASA astronauts will test the spacecraft systems in orbit.
 The Demo-2 mission will be the final major step before NASA’s Commercial Crew Program certifies Crew Dragon for operational, long-duration missions to the space station.
-Current Mission Status: After a successful ride to orbit - the Dragon Spacecraft is now executing a series of tests and orbit raising burns while it takes a 19 hour journey to the International Space Station.Low Earth Orbit #LaunchAmerica B1058 - Maiden Flight Of Course I Still Love You
+Current Mission Status: After a successful ride to orbit and stay at the International Space Station, the Dragon Spacecraft successfully made its way back to Earth.
+Capsule successfully landed in the Gulf of Mexico waters on 3rd August 2020 at 18:48 UTC.Low Earth Orbit #LaunchAmerica B1058 - Maiden Flight Of Course I Still Love You

 The National Aeronautics and Space Administration is an independent agency of the executive branch of the United States federal government responsible for the civilian space program, as well as aeronautics and aerospace research.
 NASA have many launch facilities but most are inactive.
 The most commonly used pad will be LC-39B at Kennedy Space Center in Florida.